valid4j/valid4j/src/site/markdown/concepts.md

 ## Programming errors

 Programming errors are usually the result of an oversight of assumptions that really doesn't hold.
-This may result in logical contradictions, like trying to use a non-existent object (eg NullPointerException) or invoking a method with an argument that (eg IllegalArgumentException).
+This may result in logical contradictions, like trying to use a non-existent object (eg `NullPointerException`) or invoking a method with an incomprehensible argument (eg `IllegalArgumentException`).

-These are logical errors that should be avoided already at design time.
-It doesn't make sense to `try` these invocations in order to `catch` and recover from them.
-Programming errors need to be corrected in the code at design time.
+Logical errors must be corrected at design time.
+It doesn't make sense to `try` illogical invocations in order to `catch` and recover from them.
+But we want our programs to detect, expose and locate these bugs.

-Needless to say, these kind of logical errors will still occur from time to time in a normally buggy program.
-Programming by contract gives us a technique to detect, expose, find and finally resolve bugs in our programs.

 ## Recoverable exceptions

 Recoverable exceptions, on the other hand, signal exceptional cases that a correct program can and